Sylius/Sylius/index.rst

 The User Guide
 --------------

-User's guide around Sylius interface and configuration.
+User's guide around the Sylius interface and configuration.

 .. toctree::
    :hidden: